Cirrhosis

 • nausea and vomiting

-• mild pain or discomfort in the upper right side of your abdomen
+• mild pain or discomfort over the liver in the upper right side of the abdomen, or belly

-As liver function gets worse, you may have other symptoms, including
+As liver function gets worse, people with cirrhosis may have other symptoms, including

 • bruising and bleeding easily

-• confusion, difficulties thinking, memory loss, personality changes, or sleep disorders
+• confusion, difficulty thinking, memory loss, personality changes, or sleep disorders

-• swelling in your lower legs, ankles, or feet, called edema
+• swelling in the lower legs, ankles, or feet, called edema

-• bloating from buildup of fluid in your abdomen, called ascites
+• swelling of the abdomen from a buildup of fluid, called ascites

 • severe itchy skin

-• darkening of the color of your urine
+• darkening of the color of the urine

-• yellowish tint to the whites of your eyes and skin, called jaundice
+• yellowish tint to the whites of the eyes and skin, called jaundice

 What causes cirrhosis?